Privacy: Inherent necessity for privacy violation

 It is suggested by Andréa Belliger and David J. Krieger that the privacy paradox should not be considered a paradox, but more of a privacy dilemma, for services that cannot exist without the user sharing private data.
 However, the general public is typically not given the choice whether to share private data or not, making it difficult to verify any claim that a service truly cannot exist without sharing private data.

-Privacy Calculus
+Privacy calculus model

 The privacy calculus model posits that two factors determine privacy behavior, namely privacy concerns (or perceived risks) and expected benefits.
-By now, the privacy calculus was supported by several studies, and it stands in direct contrast to the privacy paradox.
-Both perspectives can be consoled if they are understood from a more moderate position: Behavior is neither completely paradoxical nor completely logical, and the consistency between concerns and behavior depends on users, situations, or contexts.
+By now, the privacy calculus has been supported by several studies.

 Actions which reduce privacy

 As with other conceptions of privacy, there are various ways to discuss what kinds of processes or actions remove, challenge, lessen, or attack privacy.
 In 1960 legal scholar William Prosser created the following list of activities which can be remedied with privacy protection: